bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 $ J = pmean(p)(f_"lyapunov"^(1), ..., f_"lyapunov"^(N)) and^p f_"steering" $

-This ability to seamlessly add another semantic objective to guide the learning process, without destabilizing the core stability guarantees, highlights the power and flexibility of the FPL framework.
+This ability to seamlessly add another semantic objective to guide the learning process, without destabilizing the core stability guarantees, highlights the power and flexibility of the #abbrv.FPL framework.

 With this complete formulation, we validated the approach on the classic `Pendulum-v1` environment.
 The results were remarkable.
-The FPL-based agent was able to learn a stable controller that successfully balanced the pendulum from a random starting position in approximately *one minute* of training time.
+The #(abbrv.FPL)-based agent was able to learn a stable controller that successfully balanced the pendulum from a random starting position in approximately *one minute* of training time.
 This represents an order-of-magnitude improvement over traditional RL methods and demonstrates the power of combining principled objective composition with formal stability guarantees.// #figure(
 //   image("/figures/pendulum_lyapunov.svg", width: 60%),
 //   caption: [A snapshot from the `Pendulum-v1` environment.
-Using the FPL-based Lyapunov formulation, the agent learns to robustly swing up and stabilize the pendulum in roughly one minute of training.]
+Using the #(abbrv.FPL)-based Lyapunov formulation, the agent learns to robustly swing up and stabilize the pendulum in roughly one minute of training.]
 // ) <fig:pendulum_lyapunov>